 An important point to remember here is that Progress to the next level of needs is often disrupted by a failure to meet lower level needs.

 If we look at the domestic workers or the blue collared staff in offices, their first priority obviously is survival.
 So, even if only the physiological needs are fulfilled in their jobs, they take up that work, even if it does not offer them basic minimum wages or leaves.
-Take a domestic worker for example.
-She is neither eligible for medical, paid or weekly offs like other workers nor is she compensated well for working without leaves.
+Take a domestic worker for example

 At the next level, the worker will want his “belongingness” (or social) needs to be met.
-If these are not met at work (as in the case of domestic workers or delivery staff since they often work in silos) they will want to fulfil these needs in their own circles at homes and within extended families.
-That is why they will take leave for any happy or sad occasion in the family, go to their village for days/weeks for a marriage of a relative and so on, without thinking about the impact it may have on their jobs.
-The key point is that all humans yearn to live in an environment where they are accepted as part of a larger whole and have some interaction with others.
-So, if we can somehow help our workers feel a belonging towards the organisation or homes where they work, we can retain them better.
+If these are not met at work (as in the case of domestic workers or delivery staff since they often work in silos).
+They will want to fulfill these needs in their own circles at homes and within extended families.
+That is why they will take leave for any happy or sad occasion.
+In the family, go to their village for days/weeks for a marriage of a relative and so on.
+Without thinking about the impact it may have on their jobs.
+So, if we can somehow help our workers feel a belonging towards the organisation or homes where they work. we can retain them better.

 The need for respect or reputation continues to be important for this category since it is never fulfilled in the kind of jobs they do.
 Think about Maids, Drivers, Peons, Housekeepers, Delivery Staff, labour etc. How many of us even allow our Helpers to sit at the same level as us, or to appreciate them for their work?
 The esteem need is so largely unmet, that any incidence which even gives them a perception of not being given due respect, will make them leave their job without much thought.